JinuJoseph79/RegistrationSpringBoot/README.md

 JQuery.js (https://jquery.com/download/)

 Open the project in IDE (Eclipse, Intellij) and resolve the dependencies issues if any.
 Execute the application as Java application by selecting ApplicationBootstrap for main(String[] args) method.
 Then goto browser and open http://localhost:8080/registration.html.
-PAT registration form will be displayed
+Hackon registration form will be displayed

 ## Features
-PAT registration form can be used for registering for Java Hackthon.
+HackOn registration form can be used for registering for Java Hackthon.
 First Name, Last Name, Email Addess, Password, Address, Pincode, City and Country fields are mandatory.
 Phone number field is optional.
 Validations
 * 	First Name & Last Name: Field can contain only alphabets, number and space.
 * 	Emails Address: Field should be valid email ID like xxx.xx@xxx.com, xxxxx@xxx.com, xxxx.xxx@xx.co.in